SynApps/trackman/README.md

 ## Getting started

 ### We assume you already installed the addon (if not, go right away!)
-The gem will then be added to your bundle on deployment.
+No need to add the gem to your Gemfile, it will be added to your bundle during deployment.

 By convention, we assume your maintenance page is located at